Quality of food products plays a central role in food safety as it affects consumer health and well-being.

 - pushing state bodies to establish food safety and quality standards, as well as halal food production;

-- organizing seminars and conferences for scientists from OIC/IOFS countries to provide platform for dialogue and exchange of independent scientific advice on food safety matters;
+- organizing seminars and conferences for scientists from OIC/IOFS countries to provide a platform for dialogue and exchange of independent scientific advice on food safety matters;

 Key Challenges of Global Food Safety: